niemopen/niem-naming-design-rules/ndr6-outline.md

 - A *class* defines the content of a corresponding *object* (or *resource*) in a message.
 - A *datatype* defines the allowed values of a corresponding atomic *literal value* in a message.
 - A class has one or more *properties*.
 An *object property* defines a subject-predicate-value relationship between an object and another object.
 A *data property* defines a relationship between an object and a literal value.
-- A *namespace* is a collection of uniquely-named components, described in more detail below in section 3.5.
+- A *namespace* is a collection of uniquely-named components, described in more detail in section 3.5.

-Figure 3-2 below illustrates the relationships among metamodel components, NIEM model components, and the corresponding message objects and values.
+Figure 3-3 below illustrates the relationships among metamodel components, NIEM model components, and the corresponding message objects and values.

 <center>
   <figure class="image">